Parker (Stark novels character): Homages

+Renowned horror author Stephen King has said that his novel The Dark Half (and its subsequent film adaptation) was largely inspired by the books Westlake wrote under the Richard Stark pseudonym.
+The novel's main antagonist, George Stark, was based on Westlake's Parker character, and the character's last name was an homage to Westlake; according to King, he personally contacted Westlake to ask permission to use the name.
+King's own pseudonym, Richard Bachman, was also inspired by Westlake's pen name, as King had been reading a Richard Stark book at the time he chose it.

 Author Dan Simmons has paid homage to Westlake and his Parker character with three hard-boiled action novels featuring the character of Joe Kurtz, a past and current private investigator who spent time in Attica prison.
 The first novel, Hardcase, is dedicated to Richard Stark/Donald Westlake.
 In the third Kurtz novel, Hard as Nails, Kurtz mentions that he did not know his father, but that he was a career criminal thief who went by a single name and would have sex with women after a job, a clear reference to Parker.

 Max Allan Collins authored a series of novels with a protagonist named "Nolan" who was an homage to Westlake's Parker.
 Collins said of the character: "[T]he concept was to take a Parker-like character who has reached the ancient age of 48 and wants badly to retire, and of course needs one last heist to do so."

 The television series Leverage features a character named "Parker".
 As played by Beth Riesgraf, Parker is an expert thief, cat-burglar, pickpocket and safe-cracker.
 Like Stark's Parker, this character is also only known by the single name "Parker".

 Jim Doherty's short story, "The Ghost of Dillinger," published in the anthology Tales from the Red Lion, pits his series cop, Dan Sullivan, against a legendary criminal named "Karper," whose backstory derives from Stark's Parker novels.
 Doherty contacted Westlake ahead of time to get approval for this deliberate homage to his character.

-The graphic novel featuring Catwoman, Selina's Big Score, by Darwyn Cooke features a character resembling Parker, an experienced professional thief known only by his last name, Stark–a reference to the pseudonym used by Westlake for the Parker novels.
+The graphic novel Selina's Big Score by Darwyn Cooke, featuring the DC Comics character Catwoman, includes a character resembling Parker, an experienced professional thief known only by his last name, Stark–a reference to the pseudonym used by Westlake for the Parker novels.